-Initial surface sampling and subsequent limited drill results were encouraging, and a more recent detailed ground magnetics survey has identified covered targets in this low-sulphidation, high-grade gold system.
+Surface sampling, limited drilling, and a detailed ground magnetics survey have identified covered targets in this low-sulphidation, high-grade gold system.
 A drill permit has been approved, subject to posting of a bond.

 Millie

 Millie consists of one parcel of private land located approximately 40 kilometres southwest of Winnemucca in Pershing County, Nevada.